 Life doesn’t always follow a schedule.
 A monthly budget can be a good fit for fixed expenses that are paid once a month (rent and car payments, student loan payments, etc.), or even quarterly or annual bills (insurance payments, subscriptions, and memberships).
 But other costs can be less predictable, such as dining out with friends, unexpected car repairs, clothing purchases; gifts; or an occasional massage or pedicure splurge.

 Especially when it comes to discretionary expenses, using a weekly budget could help you spot when, where, and why you overspent in a certain category.
 And you can react more quickly to make changes to get back on track.
+In these ways, living on a budget can be a real advantage.

 If you sit down to review your spending every week, instead of just once a month, you may be able to run through your transactions more quickly.
 And the less time-consuming and tedious your budget routine is, the less annoying it may be — which might make it easier to stay with it.